 It’s hard to complain against The Guardian, though not as hard as other papers.
 The Guardian reported scaremongering about the NHS child gender identity clinic.
 Nick Connolly’s complaint was refused, as the article in question included a bland statement from the Gender Identity Development service at the end, saying they have done nothing wrong.
 But the headline- Politicised trans groups put children at risk, says expert– spreads fear of the mythical monster, the Trans Rights Activist, now threatening children.
 Consider the language: “experts were living in fear”, “trans political agenda”, “pressure… from highly politicised pro-trans groups”, “inability to stand up to pressure from trans lobbies”, “inadequate assessments”, “the mind that is free to think or ask difficult questions is treated as a real threat”, “fear of being accused of being bigoted and transphobic”, “parents all expressed alarm”, “fast-tracking children on to hormone blockers”.
 It foments fear against trans people and our medical treatment, portrayed at putting children at risk.

 The Guardian printed the most transphobic article I have seen outside hard-right hate screeds.
 After a self-proclaimed incel murdered people in Toronto, Catharine Bennett wrote an article linking those murders, another spree killer with a “manifesto”, and the slogan “Die cis scum”.
 “Die cis scum” is meant to be shocking to cis people, but no-one wants to put it into practice and no-one has.
 She nevertheless liberally quoted threatening misogynist messages such as [select text to view] “you deserve to be raped”, “I want to murder a femoid” then claims trans people are threatening women.
-Bennett wrote last month saying WPUK are merely meeting to “share concerns”, but the trans rights pledge asking for Labour Party rules to be enforced is “disturbingly undemocratic”.
+Bennett wrote in February 2020 saying WPUK are merely meeting to “share concerns”, but the trans rights pledge asking for Labour Party rules to be enforced is “disturbingly undemocratic”.

 Kenan Malik regularly has columns arguing transphobia does not exist.